oliverolmos/movehq/README.md

 Installation Steps
 1. Setup the document root for your apache installation or for a virtualhost.
 The document root should use this path: api/app_backend/web from the project.
 2. Modify your hosts file if you decided to use a domain name instead of you IP.
-Example: **127.0.0.1 api.movehq.local**
+Example: **127.0.0.1 api.localhost**
 3. Create the datababase to be used for the application.
 4. Create a copy of the **file global_conf.json.dist** and name it **global_conf.json** then make the following changes on the new file:
   - Use the domain name you just created or the IP of your server for the **backend_url** param.